muldjord/occurity/docs/JOBS.md

 #### pretend:TRUE|FALSE
 Setting this to true will ensure that no files or directories are manipulated while executing the script lines following this line.
 Default is `false`.
 Useful while testing / debugging a script.

+Note!
+Setting `pretend:true` does come with caveats.
+Since all file operations are not actually carried out it will be impossible to copy a directory and then remove files from it afterwards since those files aren't actually there.
+This will result in an error.

 * Example 1: `pretend:true`

 #### message:MESSAGE